CompEng0001/mdbook-qr/README.md

 </p>

 An [mdBook](https://github.com/rust-lang/mdBook) preprocessor that generates and embeds a QR code for your book, powered by [fast-qr](https://docs.rs/fast-qr).
-Since mdBook is mobile-friendly, a QR code makes it easy for readers to access your book instantly on any device.

 It produces a PNG image during the build and replaces `{{QR_CODE}}` markers in chapters with an `<img>` tag pointing to the generated QR code.